FinTechCryptoTeam/0g-KV-start/README.md

 # 0g-KV-start: Setting Up 0g Storage KV on Linux

-Welcome to the **ZeroG-KVLaunchpad** guide!
+Welcome to the **0g-KV-start** guide!
 This manual is designed for individuals looking to deploy the **0g storage kv** on their Linux server from scratch.

 ## What is 0g Storage KV?
 0g Storage KV is a distributed key-value storage system, optimized for the zero-gravity conditions of cyberspace.
 It provides high availability and scalability for your applications.